rbowen/presentations/droidcon_keynote/slides.md

 * Public/Archived mailing lists ensures that we can discover past decisions, and the reasons for them, forever
 * Surprise is the opposite of engagement: public communication about the road map ensures that the community is never surprised
 * Can slow the speed of development, but ensures that participants in all time zones, all languages, can participate as equals.
-* Shift to synchronous communication mediums - eg Slack - threaten this openness.
+* Shift to synchronous communication mediums - e.g. Slack - threaten this openness.

 ---
 ## Consensus